mhyounis/wiscobolt/README.md

 Contact the author at myounis@wisc.edu

-Important documents are located in the "Documents" folder.
+Important documents are located in the "Docs" folder.
 Licensed with GNU General Public License 3.0.
 The full license can be found at LICENSE/gpl-3.0.txt.

 To understand what wiscobolt aims to do, read the foreword of the **wiscobolt** document.
 To understand how to format your input file, what external files you must generate (i.e., mesh, incident beam spectra), and wiscobolt's output, read the first chapter of the **wiscobolt implementation** document.